MPhuongLe/blog.hocnoi/_posts/2025-10-05-Vipassana-Experience.md

 date: 2025-10-05
 ---

 Today I completed my 10-day vipassana course!
-To introduce, the Vipassana (mine and in general) is wonderful.
-Very wonderful, the most wonderful experience I have ever had in my life.
+To begin, *Vipassana is wonderful*.
+The most profound experience I've ever had in my life.

-I will tell you everything I can remember.
+Now I will tell you everything I can remember.

-**Day -1**
+## Day -1

-Days before the course, I was very excited and looking forward for it!
-That night, I felt the urge of going to it immediately, I wished I could go right that present, I wish the next day come quickly, and I wished I could start right in the morning instead of the afternoon.
+Before the course began, I was incredibly excited and looking forward for it.
+That night, I wished I could go right away, that tomorrow would come faster, that the course would start in the morning instead of the afternoon.

-Tan said that I would get bored in 2 days, or at most 3 days.
-I totally disagreed.
-I was very positive about my future experience, full of lesson, full of maturity!
-I didn't feel any prolem with over 10 hours of meditation per day, and I didn't put any effort to imagine how it would be specifically.
-It must be good, I thought.
+Tan said that I would get bored after two days, maybe three at most.
+I completely disagreed.
+I was full of optimism - expecting lessons, growth, maturati.
+I didn't feel any worry with 10+ hours of daily meditation, and I didn't even try to imagine how it would be feel.
+I just thought, *It must be good*.

-I had some doubt, of course, because Nhi was very worried, my parents opposed it very strongly.
-I surfed YouTube to get some reviews, but no channels look "reliable" enough.
-The people looked too normal, maybe they seemed not smart, maybe they come there with spiritual minds, which I didn't.
-So I didn't watch any video.
-The only anchors I have was Thầy Phước (Stone Hill Farm) who had introduced it to Tu Nhi, and a youtuber I followed I the past but I could recall her name!
-So I put my doubt aside.
+Of course, I still had some doubts.
+Nhi was worried, and my parents were strongly against it.
+I looked up reviews on YouTube, but none of the channels seemed trustworthy.
+The people looked too orginary - not "smart" in the way I imagined - maybe too spiritual, which I wasn't.
+So I stopped watching.
+My biggest sources of reassurance were Thầy Phước (from Stone Hill Farm), who had introduced the course to Tu Nhi; and a youtuber I used to follow years ago - though I couldn't even recall her name!
+So, I put my doubts aside.

-Reasons I came for the Vipassana course:
-1. Recommendation for thay Phuoc
+Why I decided to join Vipassana:
+1. It was recommended by Thầy Phước.
-2. I believe in the value of meditation (but failed to practice it), so I want to try a course to understand this technique
+2. I believed in the value of meditation (though I failed to practice it in the past), and wanted to experience a proper course.
-3. When I was a high school student I followed a youtuber and she told she had took a 10-day vipassana course and I was curious about it so much.
+3. Back in high school, I followed a youtuber who once mentioned taking a 10-day vipassana course - I had sparked my curiosity ever since.
+In the course, I randomly catched her name from my mind: Một Đô.
-4. I had a continual curiosity (in contradiction) with buddishm.
-I hated most of my temple experience, but some people I met inspired me that bhudishm might be interesting and not like I often saw in temples.
+4. I'd always had a contradictory curiosity toward Buddhism.
+I hated most of my temple experiences, but certain people I met made me think Buddhism might be something deeper, something different from what I had seen.

-That night, I couldn't sleep because of many things.
-Thầy Duy shared with us the opportunity to worksp at our university as a teaching assistant and pursue Master of Integrated Science - the faculty that he founded.
-It was a very good opprtunity for my path to study aboard, and I kinda like teaching!
-But there were also concerns, like I might have to commit to work there for 2 years, or I don't really like to continue boring and shallow studying but I still had no idea how to change it now, with the same environment (maybe it meant in Vietnamese schools) - I think I need a new method and perspectives of education.
-However, it was still a good opportunity at present.
-I have to finish my research about origami learning system with a publish, I have to practice English, I have to prepare for the application for the scholarship!
+That night, I couldn't sleep - my mind was full.
+Earlier Thầy Duy had shared an opportunity to work as as a teaching assistant at our university and pursue the Master of Integrated Science program - which he founded.
+It sounded a great chance, both for my plan to study aboard and beacause I actually enjoy teaching.

+Still, I had concerns.
+It might require a two-year commitment.
+And to be honest, I don't want to continue boring and shallow learning but I still had no idea how to change it now with the same environment here - I think I need a new method and perspectives on education.
+But even so, it was a valuable opportunity for now.
+I have to finish my origami learning system research (and hopefully publishing it), improve my English, and prepare for my scholarship application!
 So many things to think about.

-That night Nhi also texted me to say that Mom reacted very strongly and negatively to my participation to the meditation course.
-Until now, I haven't got any idea of what they had discussed, but it appeared to be very serious.
-Mom texted to me: "Con nghĩ sao mà đi ngồi thuyền vậy?".
+Then, Nhi texted me saying that Mom reacted very strongly and negatively about my decision to attend the meditation course.
+Until now, I didn't know exactly what they had discussed, but it sounded serious.
+Mom had texted me:

+*“Con nghĩ sao mà đi ngồi thiền vậy?”
+(“What are you thinking, going to meditate like that?”)*

-Her reaction was as expected, though I was very stressed.
-I had hoped that Nhi would work well with mom than me but it turned out to be not.
-The truth was that Nhi come back to me, frustrated and angry.
+Her reaction didn't surprised me, but it still made me anxious.
+I had hoped Nhi could go well with mom than me, but it turned out to be not.
+She ended up returning to me frustrated and angry.

-I barely slept that night.
-It was like 1 or 2 AM that I was still aware of things, sometimes there was only silence, sometimes someone arrived home, there were conversations, there was stairs' light, there were phone calls from the next-door neighbor, and his music.
-I got up and went toward his room, nocked, called him, but no one replied.
-I pushed the door and surprisingly it opened.
-He was sleeping, with the non-stop music from his desktop, and even the youtube video reviewing/advertising pans unceasingly.
-Helpless, I went to the computer and pause the music.
+That night, I barely slept.
+It must have been 1 or 2AM — I lay there, aware of every sound: the silence, someone coming home, faint conversations, the stairway light turning on and off, the next-door neighbor’s phone call, his music.

+Finally, I got up and knocked on his door because his music kept blaring.
+No answer.
+I pushed the door, and to my surprise, it opened.
+He was sleeping, with YouTube videos about frying pans playing endlessly on his phone.
+I paused the music and went back to my room.

-I came back to my bed.
-Next 5 minutes, the music started again.
-I got up and again tol tell him, and finally there was no more music.
-I slept.
+Five minutes later, the music started again.
+I got up once more, told him, and at last, it stopped.
+Only then could I sleep.

 **Day 0**